LogtalkDotOrg/logtalk3/tools/diagrams/NOTES.md

 Currently only the DOT graph language is supported (tested with Graphviz version 2.40.1 on macOS; visit the <http://www.graphviz.org/> website for more information).
-Some of the more recent have a nasty regression in the SVG exporter where text overflows the boxes that should contain it.
+Some recent versions have a nasty regression in the SVG exporter where text overflows the boxes that should contain it.
+Also, stable version 2.40.1 have a bug (fixed in the current git version) that can result in very long edges.

 The diagrams `.dot` files are created on the current directory by default.
 These files can be easily converted into a printable format such as SVG, PDF, or Postscript.
 For example, using the `dot` command-line executable we can simply type:

 	dot -Tpdf diagram.dot > diagram.pdf